jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab9_Counters, Timers and Real-Time Clock.md

 ## Timers and Real-Time Clock

-Timers and real-time clock are natural applications of counters.
+Timers and real-time clocks are natural applications of counters.
 The timers include a stop-watch timer and a lapse timer.
-The real-time clocks are used in a day to day life for keeping track of the time of the day.
+Real-time clocks are used in day-to-day life to keep track of the time of the day.

 ### Part9-3-1

-Design a stop-watch timer using the IP Catalog to generate an appropriate sized (precision) counter core with the desired input control signals to measure a time up to five minutes at a resolution of one-tenth of a second.
+Design a stop-watch timer using the IP Catalog to generate an appropriate sized (precision) counter core with the desired input control signals to measure up to five minutes at a resolution of one-tenth of a second.

 1. Resolution: One-tenth of a second means the stopwatch should be capable of incrementing every 0.1 seconds (100 milliseconds).